 - Never use candles in your bedroom or bathroom.

 - Keep pets and children away from lit candles.

 - Always blow candles out before you leave a room, not just when you are leaving your unit.

 - A good way to make sure candles are fully out is by wetting the wicks.

 - Candles should be in a sturdy, safe candle holder that will not burn or tip over.

 - Keep candles at least 12 inches (30 cm) away from anything that can burn.
 This includes flammable decorations or displays, furniture, and more.

 - Teach children that matches and lighters are not toys.
 Let them know that if they find smoking materials, they should give them to an adult right away.

-- At home, keep cigarettes, lighters, matches and cigarettes out of reach of children and locked away.
+- If you smoke, keep cigarettes, lighters, matches and cigarettes out of reach of children.

 Careless smoking is the leading cause of fire deaths.
 We feel safest at home, but home is where most smoking-related fires, deaths and injuries occur.
 A dropped cigarette can smolder for hours before bursting into flames.